10350 124 St NW #4, Edmonton

 We went around noon on a Wednesday.
 It was completely packed.
 It’s a small little place right on 124th street.
 The interior is nice, small and quaint.
 The wait was about 30 minutes-ish.
 They seemed a little bit frantic and things were a bit chaotic.
 Their menu is relatively simple, with a choice of four different ramen, and a few appetizers.
 We decided to go with the Pork buns, the Pork ramen, and the chicken ramen.

 The pork buns came out relatively fast.
-It looked aesthetically pleasing, and it tasted not bad, but one thing I can comment on was that the “pickled veggies” were not even remotely pickled, or at least it didn’t taste pickled.
-I’d get this again but it could be tweaked and improved a bit.
+It looked aesthetically pleasing, and it tasted pretty good, but one thing I can comment on was that the “pickled veggies” had a very mild pickled flavour and could have spent more time in the brine.

 The Prairie Pork is roasted pork belly, smoked pulled shoulder, crispy pork rind, umeboshi egg, sweet sesame oil, corn, green onions, and blackened garlic sesame mayu oil.
 The best part of the soup was the umeboshi egg, which was nicely seasoned, and cooked perfectly.
-The pork was relatively smokey and tender, but there wasn’t much of it.
-I thought that the broth was a little bit bland, and there was too much sesame oil.
+The pork was smokey and tender, but there wasn’t much of it.
+I thought that the broth was a little bit bland.
 There is the sweet sesame oil and then the blackened garlic sesame mayu oil so it was a bit greasy for my taste.
 You can the glossiness of my broth in the photo.

 The Roasted Barley Chicken is a Yakitori chicken wing and thigh marinated in our house honey and roasted barley tare sauce.
 Topped with a umeboshi egg, sauteed kale, and pickled pearl onions.
 Again, the egg in this soup was definitely the best part.
 The broth was also a bit on a milder/weaker side.
-You could barely taste the barley.
-The chicken was relatively tender.
-I mildly enjoyed the Chicken Ramen over the Pork Ramen.
+The chicken was tender and had a nice flavour.
+I enjoyed the Chicken Ramen over the Pork Ramen.

 I went here again a few months ago (Summer of 2016) since they change up their menu a little bit.